 DOCTALKS IS

 DocTalks is an informal, peer-to-peer, weekly online forum by and for PhD students, postdocs and early career researchers in architectural history and theory.
-It is organized by a team of researchers from ETH Zurich, USI Accademia di Architettura di Mendrisio, IE University Madrid, UMass Amherst, Hong Kong University, McGill University and MIT.
+It is organized by a team of researchers from ETH Zurich, The University of Manchester, IE University Madrid, Hong Kong University, McGill University, MIT, METU, Tokyo Institute of Technology, Wenzhou-Kean University.

 The series started in 2018 as in-person meetings among PhD students at ETH Zurich/gta.
 In 2020 it moved online and opened to participants from other universities.
 Today, DocTalks is run by an international team and hosts a broad range of speakers and audience members from numerous universities worldwide.